-Step 6: Regular Checkups
+Step 6 : Regular Checkups

-Over the course of your treatment you will be seen regularly by your radiation oncologist to check your progress.
+Over the course of your treatment you will be seen regularly by our medical staff to check on your progress.

 Your regular check-up is a good time to ask your radiation oncologist your questions.
 We suggest that you write down your questions and bring them to this appointment.